cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/policy_objects/local_application_list.md

-# Application List
+# Local Application List

-Local Application list specifies one or more NBAR applications or applications families.
+Local Application list specifies one or more NBAR applications or applications families for use in Security Policies.
 Application names should be provided in the format accepted by the API.

 {{ doc_gen }}